GoMatrixHosting/Ansible-Create-Delete-Subscription-Membership/README.md

 - member_id - login username, a string (eg: 'billybob')
 - subscription_id - 'byo'

 PROCESSING: Creates AWX Account for user, append random string to 'byo', creates initial organisation.yml and server_vars.yml file.
-Also creates initial '{{ subscription_id }} Provision Server' playbook in users account.
+Also creates a '{{ subscription_id }} Provision Server' playbook in users account, where they will instead be prompted to connect their own server.

 OUTPUT: Working AWX account at provision stage.